-The Chair of Governors will liaise with the local authority on safeguarding issues in the event of an allegation being made against the Chief Executive.
+The Chair of the governing body will liaise with the local authority on safeguarding issues in the event of an allegation being made against the Chief Executive.

-The Designated Safeguarding Lead (DSL) also covers the duties of the Designated Senior Person (DSP).
-The DSL has overall responsibility for safeguarding within the organisation.
+The Designated Safeguarding Leads (DSL) also covers the duties of the Designated Senior Person (DSP).
+The DSLs have overall responsibility for safeguarding within the organisation.
 The Director of College acts as the Deputy Designated Safeguarding Lead.
 The college also employ Designated Safeguarding Officers (DSO) all of whom provide advice and support to other staff on welfare and safeguarding matters.
-During core working hours the DSL and DSO will be available.
+During core working hours the DSLs and DSO will be available.
 Outside of these hours all safeguarding concerns should be reported to the Wigan Emergency Duty Team (EDT) - 0161 834 2436 or the police.

-Staff members who have concerns about a student should raise these with the DSL or DSO who will decide whether to make an alert to the Wigan Local Authority Safeguarding Team.
+Staff members who have concerns about a student should raise these with the DSL(s) or DSO(s) who will decide whether to make an alert to the Wigan Local Authority Safeguarding Team.
 However, any staff member can refer their concerns about a child to children's social care directly.
 Where an allegation or suspicion of abuse has been reported to the relevant Local Authority Safeguarding Team, the college will work in partnership with them to determine the next steps